Hi, I’m Zeke And I’ll Be Taking Care Of You

 Tuesday the 1st

-While returning from Hendersonville on Saturday afternoon I witnessed the true definition of frustration.
+While returning from Hendersonville on Saturday afternoon I witnessed the true definition

 We were zipping along south on I-26 somewhere south of Spartanburg with Donna at the wheel and me watching the world go by at 70 MPH.
 Up ahead I could see three turkey buzzards right on the edge of the shoulder moving back and forth towards the road.
 One would take a couple steps towards the right lane and then quickly hop back.
 Then another would do the same thing.
 When we got right next to them I could see what was going on.
 There was a small piece of road kill about 2 feet into the right lane and after a car passed, one bird would take a few steps towards what it considers food, he would get about 5 feet from a tasty morsel, then another car would approach making it hop back to safety.
 Trouble was, traffic was fairly light and there were single cars in the right lane spaced evenly about 200?-300? apart, so there was never enough time to get a nibble safely.